dharshan7200/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-THus the program for ALP on fundamental arithmetic and logical operations using emu8086 was executed successfully.
+Thus the program for ALP on fundamental arithmetic and logical operations using emu8086 was executed successfully.